sravanTIRU/war-card-game/README.md

 # war-card-game
 This is my own version of war card game. i learned this game from my online Udemy python course and decided to make my own version.
-Tryout and tell me the remarks. thankyou to my instructor :jose portilla.
+Tryout and tell me the remarks. thanks to my instructor :jose portilla.

 # War Card Game